Move WordPress uploads out of date folders afterwards

 Useful links on “WP uploads without subfolders”

-- Stack Overflow – remove date from media and image URLs
+- Stack Overflow – Remove date from media and image URLs

-- Stack Exchange – remove /year/month from uploaded media
+- Stack Exchange – Remove /year/month from uploaded media

-- WPDE.org – move WP uploads afterwards
+- WPDE.org – Move WP uploads retroactively

-- Stack Exchange – disable year/month folders for future uploads
+- Stack Exchange – Disable year/month folders for future uploads

-- WordPress.org Support – Multisite: adjust folder option per site
+- WordPress.org Support – Multisite: Adjust folder option per site

-- WordPress Core Trac – Ticket #34759: option default disabled?
+- WordPress Core Trac – Ticket #34759: Option disabled by default?

 Conclusion